Why the Airchair is the on-board wheelchair of choice

-With more scrutiny being placed on airlines and airports to offer sufficient facilities for passengers with reduced mobility (PRM), there is a heightened demand for products that not only meet the airline and industry’s strict requirements but, more importantly, offer passengers a safe, comfortable and dignified experience – such as on-board transit wheelchairs.
+With more scrutiny being placed on airlines to offer sufficient facilities for passengers with reduced mobility (PRM), there is a heightened demand for products that not only meet the airline and industry’s strict requirements but, more importantly, offer passengers a safe, comfortable and dignified experience – such as on-board transit wheelchairs.

 While the debate continues about allowing personal wheelchairs on-board, it’s vital airlines are proactively providing the correct facilities for PRMs to ensure they receive the correct level of comfort throughout the flight.
-This is why products such as the Airchair, the industry’s lightest and most robust on-board travel chair, are a necessity.
+This is why products such as the Airchair, the industry’s lightest and most robust on-board wheel chair, are a necessity.

-Combining passenger experience with the airline’s commercial requirements is what sets the Airchair apart.
+Combining passenger experience with the airline’s commercial requirements sets the Airchair apart.
 Its six key features have been designed to work simultaneously, making it the ideal on-board wheelchair and the first choice by major airlines around the world.

 - Weight – only 6kgs